 A few examples of high-end headphones that didn't make the cut:

 - Sennheiser PXC 550.
 The wired version of the P5.
 Great build and sound quality but not the most comfortable fit for everyone.
 See our review

-- V-MODA Crossfade M-100.
-Great build and audio quality.
-Stable and comfortable design but a bit leaky and weak isolation.
+- V-MODA Crossfade 2 wireless.
+Great build and decent audio quality.
+A bit too expensive for what they offer.
 See our review